Jiangnan University: Rankings and reputation

-According to the 2022 Academic Ranking of World Universities, Jiangnan University ranked 401st-500th among world universities.Jiangnan University is regarded as one of the world's top "Food Science and Technology" research institutions.
-As of 2022, the "Food Science and Technology" program was ranked No.1 Globally by the Shanghai Ranking, and URAP ranking, and 3rd in the world by the U.S. News Rankings.
+According to the 2024 Academic Ranking of World Universities, Jiangnan University ranked 301st-400th among world universities.
+The QS World University Rankings ranked Jiangnan University 851th globally and 275th in Asia in 2025.

+Jiangnan University is regarded as one of the world's top "Food Science and Technology" research institutions.
+As of 2025, the "Food Science and Technology" program was ranked No.1 Globally by the Shanghai Ranking, and URAP ranking, the U.S. News Rankings, and the SCImago Institutions Rankings.